agilesites/agilesites2-build/README.md

-# AgileSites Build 2.0-M1
+# AgileSites Build 11g

-Sbt Plugin used all over the AgileSites 2.0 Framework
+Sbt Plugin used all over the AgileSites 11g Framework

+# unstable/undocumented stuff - do not try at home without our support...